This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon vanilla

 - Preheat oven to 350°F/177°C. Butter and flour three 6 inch cake tins and line with parchment paper.

-- Combine all the dry ingredients (cake flour, salt, baking powder) in a medium bowl, whisk together and set aside.
+- Combine all the dry ingredients (cake flour, salt, baking powder and baking soda) in a medium bowl, whisk together and set aside.

 - Using a handheld or stand mixer with the paddle attachment, beat the butter and sugar on medium speed (4) for about 3 minutes until smooth and creamy.
 Scrape down the sides of the bowl with a spatula.

 - Whisk the egg whites together with a fork and slowly drizzle the egg whites into the mixture.
 Keep it on low speed (2) until all the egg whites are added and then increase the speed to high (8) for about 1-2 minutes until combined.
 (May look curdled but it will smooth out as you beat).
 Scrape down the sides of the bowl.

 - Pour the batter evenly into the pans (about a third of the way full).
 Bake for about 30-35 minutes until the cakes are cooked.
 Insert a toothpick into the center of the cake, if it comes out clean then it's done.

-- Allow cakes to cool completely (15-20 minutes) and then gently remove from the pan and allow them to rest on a wire rack.
+- Allow cakes to cool completely (15-20 minutes) and then gently remove the cakes from the pans and allow them to rest on a wire rack.

 Make the Buttercream Frosting

 - In a stand mixer with the paddle attachment, beat butter and shortening on medium speed until smooth and creamy (2-3 minutes).
 Add half of the powdered sugar and beat of low speed for 30 seconds.
 Add a 1/4 cup of the milk and mix on low.
 Add the remaining powdered sugar.
 Add vanilla.
 Mix on low for 30 seconds and gradually increase the speed to high and beat for 2 minutes.
 If it is too thin, add more powdered sugar.
 If is it too thick, add more milk.